dlr-eoc/prosEO/processing-engine/README.md

 ```

 You are now ready to configure your first mission.
 See <https://github.com/dlr-eoc/prosEO/tree/master/samples/testdata> for
 an example, which works with the prosEO Sample Processor.
+Test input data and processing orders
+can be generated with the above mentioned script `single-node-deploy/create_data_local.sh`.